 Photos and GIFs

 To insert photos into a text post, click the camera icon.
-It used to be that you could put in the link of an image, but Tumblr has changed it so that now you have to first save the image to your computer and then upload it from there.
+If the image you want to use is online, you have to first save the image to your computer and then upload it from there.
 This shows the photo directly in your post, as opposed to making a photo post, which always displays the images at the top.

 Etiquette-wise, it’s generally okay to borrow reaction gifs without crediting the creator.
 Just don’t repost them and claim them as your own.